LeadRDRK/OpenBureau/docs/Config.md

 - `HOST`: The server's host.
 If in doubt, leave as default.
 Default: 0.0.0.0
 - `MAX_CONN`: Maximum number of concurrent connections.
 Default: 256.
 Setting it to a value higher than 256 is useless as it is limited by design.
 - `NO_REPL`: Disable the REPL.
 Value is a boolean.
+- `NO_MULTI`: Disallow multiple connections from the same client.
+Value is a boolean.
 - `AURA_RADIUS`: The radius of the aura, or how far away each user can be seen.
 Set to 0 to disable the aura system.
 Default: 0.
+- `USER_TIMEOUT`: How long it takes before the server disconnects from a client if they don't identify themselves, in milliseconds.
+Default: 10000
 - `VERBOSE`: Enable verbose logging.
 Value is a boolean.